Adele Racheli: Career

 One of Racheli's first jobs was working in a Milan patent office, which became a transformative experience, teaching her the importance of protecting intellectual property.
 In 1925, she opened her own patent protection office in Milan called the Racheli & Bossi Patent Office, in partnership with a colleague Rosita Bossi.
 The name of the company has since been shortened to Racheli and now operates two other offices in Italy in addition to the main location in Milan.
 As of 2020, the company describes itself as a "consultancy firm in industrial and intellectual property, which operates in Italy and abroad also through a selected network of consultants and correspondents."

 On 26 January 1957, Racheli was a founder of a new organization to support female professionals.
 To do so, she worked with engineers Emma Strada, Anna E. Armour, Ines Del Tetto Noto, Laura Lange, Alessandra Bonfanti Vietti and the architect Vittoria Ilardi, to establish the Associazione Italiana Donne Ingegnere e Architetto (AIDIA).
 The association was first proposed in 1948 by electrical engineer Maria Artini to help other women who worked in technical fields, but Artini died before AIDIA could be officially started.

 The 1985 interview was conducted in the elderly Racheli's office where a plaque, hung ten years before, attested to her 50 years of membership in the Order of Engineers.
 The interviewer described Racheli's career path and daily work schedule this way:Entered as a simple clerk in a patent office, Adele Racheli has become the owner of one of the most successful in Milan.
 Today at the age of 91 she still holds the reins of her office, working there for eight hours a day; she doesn't even come home to have lunch.
 The only problem, at her age, is no longer having a driver's license and no longer being able to visit customers as she once did.
 But to interrupt her business; it is a hypothesis that she does not even take into consideration: 'Should I stop prematurely?'

 Personal life

-On 22 February 1923, Racheli married an engineer named Constante Domenighetti who had attended the same university and set up the company Società Italiana Macchine Edili Stradali e Agricole (SIMESA).
+On 22 February 1923, Racheli married an engineer named Costante Domenighetti who had attended the same university and set up the company Società Italiana Macchine Edili Stradali e Agricole (SIMESA).
 This led her to change her name to Adele Racheli Domenighetti.
 In a 1985 interview, she boasted "of having always managed to earn more than him, who was also a mechanical engineer and had his own company to run."
 The couple had five children, Domenico, twins Dafne and Diana (b.
 1929), Daria, and Delfina.

 During World War Two the family moved to Switzerland to avoid the war after their home and offices were destroyed by bombs in 1943.

 Adele Racheli Domenighetti died on 3 January 1992.